DigitalOceanPHP/Client/UPGRADING.md

 # UPGRADING GUIDE

+## 3.3 to 4.0

+Version 4.0 requires PHP 7.2-8.0 and any HTTP client and HTTP client factory implementation.
+We are now decoupled from any HTTP messaging client by using [PSR-7](https://www.php-fig.org/psr/psr-7/), [PSR-17](https://www.php-fig.org/psr/psr-17/), [PSR-18](https://www.php-fig.org/psr/psr-18/), and [HTTPlug](https://httplug.io/).
+You can visit [HTTPlug for library users](https://docs.php-http.org/en/latest/httplug/users.html) to get more information about installing HTTPlug related packages.
+There are many good choices for HTTP clients, such as Guzzle 7.
+Upgrading from version 3.0 should be easy, once you have picked an HTTP client, as all of our other changes are purely internal.

 ## 2.3 to 3.0

 Version 3.0 requires PHP 7.1-7.4 and either Guzzle 6, Guzzle 7, or Buzz 0.16.
-We recommend using Guzzle 7.1 if you are running PHP 7.1, and Guzzle 7 if you are using PHP 7.2+.
-Version 3.0 provides some great internal changes since 2.3, which will allow us to fully move to PSR-7, PSR-17, and PSR-18 in version 4.0 (due for release in 2021).
+We recommend using Guzzle 7 if you are running PHP 7.1, and Guzzle 7 if you are using PHP 7.2+.
+Version 3.0 provides some great internal changes since 2.3, which will allow us to fully move to PSR-7, PSR-17, and PSR-18 in version 4.0.
 We recommend everyone using version 2.3 upgrades to version 3.0 as soon as possible.
 New features and breaking changes are documented in the change log.

 ### New Client Class